lrickerman/NYWWS-Training/README.md

 # NYWWS--GENEXUS FILE TRANSFER
 Genexus .bam File Transfer to GCP

+**_NOTE THAT THE GCP LINK WILL CHANGE.
+THIS WILL BE UPDATED TO REFLECT THE CHANGES WHEN THE NEW LINK IS ANNOUNCED._**

 ### Introduction

 The NYWWS.sh script transfers the processed bam files (*.merged.bam.ptrim.bam) to the NYWWS GCP at Syracuse for analysis.